Tux/CSV/doc/Text-CSV.md

     If `keep-meta` is set to `True`, the returned fields are not of type `Str` but of type [`CSV::Field`](#csv-field).

+- undef\_str

+- undef-str

+    NYI - this should replace undefined values in generating CSV

+- comment\_str

+- comment-str

+        my $csv = Text::CSV.new(comment_str => "#");
+                $csv.comment_str (Str);
+        my $s = $csv.comment_str;

+    This attribute optionally defines a string to be recognized as comment.
+If this attribute is defined, all lines starting with this sequence will not be parsed as CSV but skipped as comment.

+    This attribute has no meaning when generating CSV.

 - types

     NYI